einarwh/experiments-in-powerblog/content/blog-posts/death-of-a-craftsman.md

 # Death of a craftsman

+Posted: April 5, 2020

-This is a transcript of a talk I did at KanDDDinsky 2019 in Berlin.
+_This is a transcript of a talk I did at KanDDDinsky 2019 in Berlin._

 Hi!
 My name is Einar.
 I design and write software for a living, presumably like you.
 You could call me a software developer, a coder, a programmer, and also a software designer, I guess.
 Those are all things I do and labels that I’m comfortable with.
 I am not, however, a software craftsman.
 This blog post is about why.